heydoctor/synaptik/README.md

   addTodo = (todo: string) => {
     // setState acts like React component's setState,
-    // meaning that it runs asynchronously and can also be passed an updater function. this.setState({
+    // except that it runs synchronously
+    this.setState({
       entries: [...this.state.entries, todo],
     });